strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.5.10.1 - 2021-07-05 =
+* BUG FIX/ENHANCEMENT: The 'Edit Code: %s' string on the discount codes page is now wrapped for translation.
+* BUG FIX: Fixed issue with the getfile.php script introduced in 2.5.10.

 = 2.5.10 - 2021-06-25 =
 * SECURITY: Fixed XSS vulnerability on the edit order page in the dashboard.
 (Thanks, Scott Kingsley Clark)
 * ENHANCEMENT: Improved escaping and localization for the message returned when clicking to apply discount code.